fireph/OBS-Auto-Record/README.md

 To compile:
 ```
-pyinstaller .\ObsAutoRecord.py --onefile --noconsole --icon=record_red.ico
+pyinstaller .\ObsAutoRecordWin.py --onefile --noconsole --icon=record_red.ico
 ```
-and put the ico files in the same folder as the executable
+and put the ico files in the same folder as the executable.

+obs-websocket doesn't work yet on Mac, so the Mac version will not work currently.